 If we can’t bring Depsters to our annual Dept festival, we’re going to bring the festival to our Depsters.
 That’s what the digital agency thought when discussing their plans for the yearly company outing.
 Over 3000 people joined its annual Dept festival in Amsterdam last year, and all ‘Depsters’ (the people who work at Dept), stayed for a full weekend of team building, strategy sessions, inspiration and fun.

 “In a world that stays at home, we had to rethink our flagship event,” says Dimi Albers, CEO of Dept. “We are totally aware that Depsters are experiencing fatigue with back-to-back online calls.
-So we decided to create that next level virtual event experience that we’re all looking for.
-Energising, crazy and personal.
+So we decided to create that next-level virtual event experience that we’re all looking for.
+Energizing, crazy and personal.
 Because we all know how difficult it is to truly connect and make an impact.
-It’s cool to hear that we even convinced the sceptics amongst us and that, sometimes, three Zoom hours can actually feel like three minutes.”
+It’s cool to hear that we even convinced the skeptics amongst us and that, sometimes, three Zoom hours can actually feel like three minutes.”

 The agency combined existing technologies such as Zoom, Slack and Vimeo, with the build of a custom-made, interactive, 3D festival map protected by single sign-on.
 They squeezed 15 stages and 35+ short and snappy presentations into a 3-hour event, and invited some industry heroes like Stefan Sagmeister and Gmunk to join its virtual reality.
 A personal welcome movie by CEO Dimi Albers and Dept stage hosts made everyone feel welcome.
 With the help of Slack and ‘social reporters’, people knew what was going on all the virtual stages, creating a healthy amount of event FOMO, before and after the event.